theroutercompany/sydradb/docs/docs/reference/postgres-compatibility/compat-matrix-v0.1.md

-Awesome—here’s a **first‑pass compatibility matrix (v0.1)** plus the **exact pg_catalog / information_schema surface** I recommend synthesizing so Django, Rails/ActiveRecord, Prisma, SQLAlchemy, Hibernate, etc. “just work.”
-I’m assuming a typical modern engine baseline; where I don’t know sydraDB’s internals I mark items as **Target**, and you can flip them to **Native/Partial/Unsupported** as you confirm.

 ---
+sidebar_position: 1
+sidebar_label: Compatibility Matrix
+---

+# Compatibility Matrix (v0.1)

+This document tracks SydraDB’s PostgreSQL-compatibility surface at a feature-matrix level.

+- **Current** describes where the implementation is today.
+- **Target** describes the intended end-state for the v0.1 compatibility milestone.

+---

 ## Legend

-- **Native** — implemented in sydraDB core (ideal).
+- **Native** — implemented in SydraDB core (ideal).
 - **Shim** — emulated/translated by the PG‑compat layer (wire, translator, catalog views).
 - **Partial** — works for common cases; edge cases documented.
 - **Scaffold** — implementation scaffolding landed (builders, counters, fixtures) but not yet an end-to-end user-facing feature.